Animal roleplay: Other considerations

 Each type of play can focus on a certain "strength" of an animal character.
 Pony play often involves the practice and training that a horse owner or trainer would put their horse through to learn how to walk, canter, etc., as modified for human limbs.
 Puppy and kitten play often can involve BDSM related discipline.
 Cow Play often involves fantasies of lactation and impregnation.
 The usual limits of safe, sane and consensual apply to roleplay as much as any other activity between humans who accept and respect their partner's interests and limits.
 For most, this does not include bestiality.

 Just because one partner is playing the "pet" does not necessarily make them the passive or submissive play partner in the scene.

-BDSM scenarios

-Some people believe that they have certain animal 'instincts' and that they can let them out through animal roleplay.
-This is especially true in the BDSM communities, where some people 'live' as their chosen animal 24/7.
-This type of mentality goes beyond roleplay and becomes a full lifestyle for the parties involved.
-There are also 'hybrids'.
-These are humans who live part-time as one type of animal, and part-time as another.
-This is usually determined by the situation.

-In the BDSM scene, people engage in animal roleplay to build stronger emotional connections.
-People develop deep emotional connections with their pets.
-Petplay, especially pup and kitten play seeks to create the same deep emotional connection between the owner/master and submissive/pet.
-The dom may demand unconditional love and obedience, but they may also train their pet to be more emotionally perceptive and empathic.
-This helps the sub feel safe and secure in the relationship.

 Types of animal roleplay

 The following section lists specific animal roleplay communities centered around a single type of animal.